What are the most spectacular roads in England?

 Located in the North Atlantic, England takes up under two thirds of the island of Great Britain and a number of small islands.
 It is bordered to the north by Scotland and to the west by Wales.
 The weather in England is temperate with mild summers and winters.
 Most of the country consists of low hills and plains, with upland and mountainous terrain in the north and west.

-Located in Kent county, in South East England, the infamous A229 road is said to be Britain's most haunted road.
+Located in Kent county, in South East England, the infamous A229 road is said to be the Britain's most haunted road.
 Many drivers have reported seeing a woman in a white dress appearing in front of their car.
 Drivers may find themselves engaged by a bride of death...
 It's one of the Top Haunted Roads in the world.

-Located in Kent, in South East England, York’s Hill is one of the steepest, toughest, and most spectacular finishing climbs in professional cycling.
+Located in Kent, in South East England, York’s Hill is one of the steepest, toughest and most spectacular finishing climbs in professional cycling.

 Winston Churchill Avenue is one of the busiest roads in the British overseas territory of Gibraltar.
-The avenue cuts directly across the runway of Gibraltar Airport.
-If having to be cautious of other drivers wasn't enough, on Gibraltar's Winston Churchill Avenue, you have to watch out for planes too.
+The avenue cuts directly across the runway of the Gibraltar airport.
+If having to be cautious of other drivers wasn't enough, on Gibraltar's Winston Churchill Avenue you have to watch out for planes too.

-Newlands Pass is a mountain pass at an elevation of 333m (1,093ft) above sea level, located in the northern Lake District, in Cumbria, England.
+Newlands Pass is a mountain pass at an elevation of 333m (1,093ft) above the sea level, located in the northern Lake District, in Cumbria, England.
 The route has humbled many egos.

 Cow Green is a reservoir at an elevation of 510m (1,673ft) above the sea level, located on the county border between Cumbria and County Durham, in England.